The Dawn Phenomenon: Why is my blood sugar high in the morning?

-Get a good night of sleep—6 to 8 hours each night—and go to bed before midnight to help reduce cortisol and improve one’s ability to tolerate glucose.
-(3)
+- Get a good night of sleep—6 to 8 hours each night—and go to bed before midnight.
+This may help reduce cortisol and improve your ability to tolerate glucose³.

-Eat dinner earlier in the evening and avoid late night snacks to reduce blood glucose in the evening.
+- Eat dinner earlier in the evening and avoid late night high carb snacks.

-Do something active after dinner, such as a walk, to help lower blood glucose.
+- Do something active after dinner, such as a walk.

 A note about safety